saulgray/nemioDev/pages/07.address-components/docs.en.md

 Ed25519 was [introduced](https://ed25519.cr.yp.to/ed25519-20110926.pdf) when sha3 was not yet
 standardised, and it uses the SHA512 hashing algorithm (the paper names it Ed25519-SHA-512).
 However the paper clearly states that `we will not hesitate to recommend Ed25519-SHA-3 after SHA-3 is standardized`.

-{{% notice note %}}
-Most Ed25519 implementations use the SHA-512 method described in the original paper.
+> Most Ed25519 implementations use the SHA-512 method described in the original paper.
 To generate NEM keypairs, you might need to patch standard implementations, as was [done for the python implementation](https://github.com/NemProject/nem-py/blob/master/ed25519.py) by the NEM authors..
-{{% /notice %}}

 The private key uniquely identifies a NEM account.
 The public key is derived from the private key, and the address of the account is derived from the public key.